-1. Start where you are, not where you think you are.
+1. Start with where you are, not where you think you should be.

-3. Remember, you’re always one experience away from a totally different life.
+3. Ready for a change?
+You’re just one experience away from a totally different life!